 MSI B450M Mortar ~ $100

 - The only frustration I have with the AM4 platform is the lack of variety in good Micro motherboards.
 This was the best exception I found.
 Has a great heatsink, decent VRMs, 4 DIMM slots instead of 2, a DisplayPort which is lacking in almost all Micro AM4 boards for some inexcusable reason, and its BIOS Flashback utility are all reasons why I went with this Mortar.
 It's essentially a smaller version of the ATX Tomahawk which has already gained a great reputation as well.

 EVGA 650 SuperNova ~ $80

 - Samsung performance without Samsung prices and it comes with a longer warranty than many of its competitors.
 American company, too.
 Sold!
 Easiest purchase I've ever made.
-That said, in hindsight I should have gone for the M.2 MX500 for ease of use and less cables, but I don't really care.
-I think the M.2 was 20 bucks more expensive at the time of my purchase, regardless.
+That said, in hindsight I could have gone with the M.2 drive to cut down on some cable management.
+I think the M.2 was $20 bucks more expensive at the time of my purchase, regardless.
 7/19 Update: I've since added the Crucial P1 to my build.

 Fans ~ $35

 - 4 Corsair Performance Editions and 2 Cougar Vortex Black Editions.
 I've added the Corsairs to my part list because they are in this rig, but I recycled them from my old builds and only needed to buy the 2 Cougar fans.
 Both sets of fans are excellent and get the job done.
 I've used a million Corsair fans over the years and they've never disappointed.
 The Corsair fans are also great choices for someone looking to quickly make their own color scheme because the rings they come with are removable and can be painted.